sharadmv/sharadvikram.com/posts/dtw-dna.md

     </tr>
 </table>

 Whoa, we were a bit off there.
 The strand it got matched with was AAGATTTTTAGAATATGTGGATTTT, which is not too dissimilar the strand we searched for.
 However, I did naive DTW without windowing which may be responsible for the bad result.
+With windowing, I got the result: